 Then you’ll need a press.
-We’ve got that covered too with our recommendations of the Best Reloading Presses.
+We’ve also covered that with our recommendations for the Best Reloading Presses.

 And finally, I recommend getting a reloading manual that lists the best powders and initial starting grains for your specific caliber and bullet weight.

-I’m all for info on the internet, but for stuff that goes boom in my hand, I prefer something from a trusted source (at least to start off).
+I’m all for info on the internet, but for stuff that goes boom in my hand, I prefer something from a trusted source (at least to start).